 We maintain retirement plans and programs for our employees in Bermuda, Australia, the United Kingdom, Europe, and the United States.
 On an annual basis, our employees and executive officers in Bermuda receive an amount equal to 10% of their base salaries in respect of a retirement benefit contribution.
 Mr. Silvester received a retirement benefit in respect of 2020 pursuant to his employment agreement in the amount of \$184,809, which represents 10% of his legacy base salary of £1,848,090, converted to United States dollars on the date of payment.
 Our employees and executive officers in the United States receive a Company matching contribution under our 401(k) plan of up to 6% of base salary, subject to IRS maximums.
-The amounts paid to each of our executive officers in respect of these retirement benefits are included in the amounts shown in the "All Other Compensation" column of the Summary Compensation Table are described in "Compensation Discussion and Analysis - Other Benefits and Perquisites."
+The amounts paid to each of our executive officers in respect of these retirement benefits are included in the amounts shown in the "All Other Compensation" column of the Summary Compensation Table above.
+Amounts for other benefits included in the "All Other Compensation" column of the Summary Compensation Table are described in "Compensation Discussion and Analysis - Other Benefits and Perquisites."